Karaağaç, Edirne

-The name Karaağaç can be translated as elm or elm wood. or

 History

 When Greece held the town (1920-1923), Karaağaç was renamed Orestias, in remembrance of the ancient Thracian town with the same name, which probably lay near or at the site of present-day Edirne.
 Orestias or Orestia is thought to have been the same town as Uscudama (other variants: Uskudama, Uskadama, Uskodama) or Odrysa (other variants: Odrysia, Odrysos, Odrysus) which was the first Odrysian capital.
 Orestias took its name by the Greeks, at least from the time Philip II of Macedon took over the town.
 The Roman emperor Hadrian expanded the town into a city, gave it a strong fortification and renamed it Hadrianopolis.
-However the name Orestias was still used by many writers at the Byzantine era, along with Adrianoupolis.
+However the name Orestias was still used by many writers at the Byzantine era, along with Hadrianopolis.